katie1205/Sales-Vizzes/README.md

 Sales_Funnel(v, b = 2.5, phases = sapply(v, FUN= function(x)paste0("phase ", which(v==v)))[,1], theta = pi / 3, FirstIsRed = TRUE, color = brewer.pal(ifelse(length(v) > 2, length(v), 3), name = "YlGn"))

 ##### Arguments
- + v: A vector containing the aggregate (eg total) values for each phase in a process arranged in order; determines relative height of each trapezoid/funnel section.
+ + v: A vector containing the aggregate values for each phase in a process arranged in order; determines relative height of each trapezoid/funnel section.
 The length of v must be between 2 and 10.

  + b: A scalar giving the length of the base of the section for the first phase; defaults to 2.5